Skip to content

 “We’ve seen the most success with people who use white papers to educate and teach, as opposed to selling,” said Jeff Ramminger from Knowledge Storm.

-Too many sales and marketing people want to skip over the education portion and rush into the pitch they’re used to delivering.
+Too many sales and marketing people want to skip over the education portion and rush into their pitch.

 But that’s like sending around the collection plate before you deliver the sermon.